 Reserved for Adder Support use only - Opens channels for kmc tool to upload a new KM config.
+Note: If you select this option in error, you'll need to power cycle the unit to recover its operation.

 4 - use ctrl key as shortcut prefix